Don't you hate it when some of your best ideas have been discarded by clients? It's time to bring those ideas back to life.

 Designing for contests

 On the contests page click the titles to see the full description of the job.
-Note that some contests are Private meaning you have to be logged in to see the details.
+Note that all contests are Private meaning you have to be logged in to see the details.

 You will receive a "Winner" notification separately if the client has chosen your logo.
 Only winning logos are payed the listed amount.
 You will also receive instructions how to upload the vector files for client for the winning logo.
 You will be payed once the files have been handed over to client.

 Contests are "Blind" meaning that designers can't see each other's designs while the contest is still open.

 Contest logos will not remain on the site for sale after the contest winner is chosen and the contest is closed.
 If you didn't win the contest, after the contest is closed you can modify the contest logo for general use and upload to the store.
 Make sure to change the name to avoid trademark/copyright infringements.

 Please note that the contest logo upload for is different from the store logo upload form.
 Upload your contest logo here.
 In order to upload logos to contests, StockLogos requires designers to upload at least one store logo.
 After the approval of this store logo the designer can submit contest entries.
 The objective of this rule is to make sure the designer understands the site rules correctly and it's in the benefit of the designer, client and StockLogos.

 When the client purchases a store logo, he has the option to request a change on the sold logo page.
 This request along with client's contact details will be emailed to the designer.
 This information is also shown on the sold logo page visible to the designer only.

 The designer must perform these changes within 48h.